“We do food well”

 The meals are congregation supported through food donations and gift cards to Shop Rite.
 Please consider helping us feed those for whom food is a scarce resource.
 The menu is announced, a donation list set up, and food cards are always available for purchase in the church office.

 Looking for more – let us know how we can help the community!
-Contact Pastor Tina at email@example.com with your idea for community ministry.
+Contact the church office at firstname.lastname@example.org.